Building in Missoula: Zoning and Key Questions Overview

 And how long until my project will be done?

-At Confluence, demand has been very high these past 18 months and it continues to stay high.
+At Confluence, demand has continued to be very high post-pandemic.
 On average, projects are taking 20% longer than they did pre-pandemic.
 And why is this?

-With the spike in demand these past two years, there are just not enough people to do all the work.
+With the spike in demand these past five years, there are just not enough people to do all the work.
 As a result, we may end up having to wait for a subcontractor who is backed up on another job.
-Meanwhile, city staff are doing the best they can to manage paperwork and permitting––all while simultaneously managing pandemic protocols for distancing and remote work.
+Meanwhile, city staff are doing the best they can to manage paperwork and permitting.
 Suffice to say, in construction, these pieces need to fall together in a process and are interdependent on each other.

 This variability is also why schedules remain fluid.
 Subcontractors and materials that are ordered months out may not be available when they should.
 We will do our best to plan ahead, but unfortunately, some delays are expected.